lovcodvn/ml2_CIFAR-10/README.md

 - Model 2.
 Build a deeper model using three hidden layers with number of neurons in (512, 256, 512) and the rectified linear unit as the activation function
 - Model 3.
 Build a deep model having 9 layers: (2 convoluted filter 2D + 1 Maxpooling) x 3, using l2 regularization and dropout

-Note: In the model 3, heavy regularization is applied to avoid over-fitting.
+Note: In the model 3, heavy regularizations are applied to avoid over-fitting.
 Data augmentation is then applied to further improve model performance.

 ## Hyper-parameters
 - Learning_rate = 0.001 #default learning rate